-The percentage of people with disabilities who participate in the workforce has not increased since the Americans with Disabilities Act (ADA) (external link) was passed in 1990.
+- The percentage of people with disabilities who participate in the workforce has not increased since the Americans with Disabilities Act (ADA) was passed in 1990.

-The lack of a centralized fund for accommodations for MNSCU (external link).
+- The lack of a centralized fund for accommodations for Minnesota State.

-The lack of reliable data on the percentage of contracts by the state that go to people with disabilities.
+- The lack of reliable data on the percentage of contracts by the state that goes to people with disabilities.

-The lack of consistent coordinated training and technical assistance on the needs of students who are deaf, deafblind and hard of hearing specialist at MNSCU campuses.
+- The lack of consistent coordinated training and technical assistance on the needs of students who are deaf, deafblind and hard of hearing specialist at Minnesota State campuses.

-The lack of training for Coordinators of the Office of Students with Disabilities in MNSCU.
+- The lack of training for Coordinators of the Office of Students with Disabilities in Minnesota State.